bradsokol/tdf-scrape/README.md

 TDF Scrape
 ==========

-Since 1994, Erik T has run a Tour de France game where players put together hypothetical cycling teams that are scored on the performance of real riders in the Tour de France.
+Since 1994, Erik T has run an [Internet Tour de France Game](http://ifarm.nl/tdf/) where players put together hypothetical cycling teams that are scored on the performance of real riders in the Tour de France.
 Some friends and I have run a small, friendly pool for many years, using this game for scoring.